emmajanedrews/base-template/_posts/2017-07-05-3-things-all-buyers-want-to-see-in-your-listing.md

 When selling your home, keep these three things that buyers look for in mind:

 **1. Curb appeal:** Buyers should be impressed from the moment they pull up to the curb.
-Sweep the driveway and entryway, power wash the exterior, and plant fresh flowers outside the home.
+Sweep the driveway and entryway, power-wash the exterior, and plant fresh flowers outside the home.
 You want them to be excited as soon as they step out of the car.

 {% include pullquote.html %}

 **2. Space:** Get rid of all the clutter in your home even if you have a lot of space; excess clutter is one of the biggest turnoffs for buyers.
 You could rent a storage unit at a minimal cost.
-For a better return on your final sale price by getting rid of all the knickknacks and making sure all countertop and floor space is available.
+For a better return on your final sale price, get rid of all the knicknacks and make sure all countertop and floor space is available.

 **3. Updates:** You don't need to replace the whole kitchen, but try to upgrade things that are outdated.
 That could be the countertops, appliances, or hardware like the faucet and cabinet pulls.